simonmnash/GodotCon-Boston-2025-Markov-Chain-with-a-shotgun-workshop-scaffold/README.md

-# Markov Chain with a Shotgun - GodotCon Boston 2025
+# Markov Chain with a Shotgun
 ## GodotCon Boston 2025 Workshop Scaffolding

 This repo contains some scaffolding for a GodotCon workshop on how to reliably use small and open language models as components in larger procedural generation pipelines and game systems.